naturalis/FormicID/README.md

         |-- __init__.py
         |-- utils.py
 ```
-### Why this name, FormicID?
+### :exclamation: Why this name, FormicID?
 FormicID is a concatenation of Formicidae (the family name of ants) and identification

 ## :ant: AntWeb

-AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
+> AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
 It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.<br><br>
 Our mission is to publish for the scientific community high quality images of all the world's ant species.
 AntWeb provides tools for submitting images, specimen records, annotating species pages, and managing regional species lists.<br><br>
-_Text taken from Antweb.org_<br><br>
+_Text from Antweb.org_<br><br>
 ![](https://github.com/naturalis/FormicID/blob/master/img/lasiusflavus.jpg?raw=true)<br>

 ### :satellite: AntWeb API
 - [AntWeb API version 2](https://www.antweb.org/api/v2/)
 - [AntWeb API version 3 beta](https://www.antweb.org/documentation/api/apiV3.jsp)

 At this moment version 2 is used because version 3 was not released when the project started.
 Version 3 is also still in beta.
 Later, the scripts will be changed to use version 3.

 ### :open_file_folder: Images / Dataset
 How does the dataset looks like<br><br>
 ![](https://github.com/naturalis/FormicID/blob/master/img/mosaic.jpg?raw=true)<br>

 ## :computer: Neural Network
 ### :triangular_ruler: Architecture
 Text on how the neural network architecture looks like

 ## :clipboard: Requirements